 10 i) Potential impact of the study

-Identify the impact you perceive your study outcomes (outputs) will have on service delivery or patient care.
+Identify the impact you perceive your study outcomes (outputs) will have on service delivery, patient care, service provision or development of the profession.
+How will the impact be measured?

 10 j) Dissemination strategy